 Over 16,000 kilometers of line-transect effort was conducted during HICEAS 2010, which led to 198 cetacean sightings.
 Abundance was estimated for the 19 species seen while on line-transect effort, although 23 species were encountered overall during the survey.
 The resulting abundance estimates range from 133 to 72,528 individuals and are lowest for killer and baleen whales and highest for the smaller-sized dolphin species.
 Note that the recently-published paper presents all the HICEAS 2010 abundance estimates except those for false killer whales, which were reported in an earlier paper.
 Overall, cetacean density in the Hawaiian EEZ is low compared to other regions, reflecting the relatively low amounts of nutrients in our offshore waters.
 As a point of comparison, cetacean density has been estimated to be at least 3.5 times higher in the eastern tropical Pacific and 4.5 times higher in the California Current, both areas with relatively high nutrient production.

 These abundance estimates are set to expire in 2018, so we are gearing up for another HICEAS, which will take place in the summer and fall of this year.
 HICEAS 2017 will be similar in design to the previous two surveys.
-We will be rolling out a HICEAS 2017 website in the near future that will allow viewers to follow our progress, so stay tuned for more information!

 Thanks to the large number of hard-working scientists who contributed to HICEAS 2010, as well as to the officers and crew of the NOAA ships McArthur II and Oscar Elton Sette.
 HICEAS 2010 was a collaborative effort between the Southwest and Pacific Islands Fisheries Science Center.
 All work was carried out under research permit.